Isn't it time UK companies paid whistleblowers?

 The SEC paid out $37 million to whistle-blowers in 2015 and has $400 million in its Investor Protection Fund to finance future awards.

 Since the whistle-blower program was set up in 2011, it's paid out $111 million.
-It's certainly been a game-changer - incentivising insiders to blow the whistle on corporate malpractice.
+It's certainly been a game-changer by providing a financial incentive for insiders to blow the whistle on corporate malpractice.

 Let's take a moment to weigh this up and examine the pros and cons...